Academic Programs -Explore Graduate programs in Acoustics

 Daniel Corona received a B.E. in Mechanical Engineering with a second major in Music Arts from Vanderbilt University.
 During undergrad he worked for the Valentine Nano-scale Optics and Materials Research Lab developing a software package utilizing computer models and genetic optimization algorithms to intelligently design nano-structures for optical devices.
 Now he is pursuing his M.S./Ph.D in Dr. Neal Hall’s Acoustic MEMS Lab, supported by the Thrust 2000 Fellowship, currently applying similar techniques to design a new type of low-noise piezoelectric microphone.
 He also develops software models and tools to facilitate fabrication and testing of devices.

 Dan Hemme was brought to the study of acoustics through his interests in music and the physical sciences – his primary areas of study are room acoustics, mechanical systems noise control, and audio.
 Previous to graduate school, Dan received a Bachelor’s degree in Architectural Engineering from UT Austin; he also has over 15 years experience in audio recording and sound reinforcement.
 Dan’s research involves the determination of typical sound spectra for HVAC chiller units utilizing helical screw compressors, of various capacities and under various operating conditions.
-Dan is pursuing his Master’s degree while working full time as an acoustical consultant, and intends to complete his studies by May 2016.
+Dan is pursuing his Master’s degree while working full time as an acoustical consultant.

 Watch featured video of Dan’s reasearch on Acoustics of Screw Chillers